Free Consultations

 I offer 10-20 minute phone consultations to potential clients.

-An initial, brief consultation is an opportunity for both of us to explore whether my approach feels like the right fit for what you’re looking for.
+An initial, brief consultation is essentially a screening conversation.
+It’s an opportunity for both of us to explore whether my approach and your needs feel like the right fit.
 It is not a therapy session and is not designed to establish a therapeutic relationship.
-We do this before starting therapy because therapy is most helpful when there is a sense of comfort, trust, and alignment in how we communicate and work together.
-Sometimes a consultation reveals that a different therapist or approach may be a better match, and that is a normal and healthy part of the process of finding the right support.
+We do this before starting therapy, or deciding whether to start therapy, because therapy is most helpful when there is a sense of comfort, trust, and alignment in how we communicate and work together.
+Sometimes a consultation reveals that a different therapist or approach may be a better match (communication style, general feel, approach, whether you ‘get each other’, etc), and that is a normal and healthy part of the process of finding the right support.

-Consultations are intended to help the therapist better understand what you hope to achieve with therapy, and to provide brief, general information about my approach and answer questions about working together.
+Consultations or screenings are intended to help the therapist better understand what problems you hope to address, and what you hope to achieve with therapy.
+The therapist may provide brief, general information about their approach and answer questions about working together.
 Sometimes, we notice a good or poor fit right away.
 Sometimes, decisions may require time for pause and reflection.
 All of this is normal.
 If it seems that another therapist or approach may be a better fit, I will do my best to suggest other resources and wish you well on your journey.

 Before booking a consult, I will ask about your availability, payment, and a general idea about what brings you to therapy.
 This is to take care of more logistical aspects of potentially working together.

-Here are some questions to reflect upon for the consultation:
+Here are some questions to reflect upon for the consultation or screening:

 What are you hoping will come from therapy right now?